katunopolis/supportbot/docs/WEBAPP-CODE-MAP.md

 ### 4. Telegram WebApp Integration

-Both interfaces integrate with the Telegram WebApp API to provide a seamless experience within Telegram:
+All WebApp interfaces integrate with the Telegram WebApp API to provide a seamless experience within Telegram, including adaptive theming that matches the user's Telegram theme:

 ```javascript
 // Initialize Telegram WebApp